Compiler Options

 ttl-dump-cb-flow-graph

-Analyze circular buffer producer/consumer relationships and dump the flow graph.
+Analyze dataflow buffer producer/consumer relationships and dump the flow graph.

 Option